 However, as I mentioned before, rich media is not only about video.
-Let’s get a closer look on a great example of what they are and what they can – introducing High-performance business messaging system.
-Highp is an omnichannel communication system which allows for advanced messaging and holding digital dialog between the customer and company real time.
+Let’s get a closer look at a great example of what they are and what they can – introducing a High-performance business messaging system.
+Highp is an omnichannel communication system that allows for advanced messaging and holding digital dialog between the customer and company in real-time.
 How does it work?
 A company starts a new campaign.
-It can be sent to the clients by representatives or centrally, on a behalf of them.
+It can be sent to the clients by representatives or centrally, on behalf of them.
 Customers get synergic notifications via text and e-mail, containing a link to the website.
 After clicking on the link, a proper message will appear.

 After the first day of the Congress, you’ll get an overnight report, containing interactive DBE presentation, video-commented by the Key Opinion Leader.
 If you want, you can take part in a quiz challenge, to check on your knowledge.

 Click here to read more about Decision Based Education

 Rich media hold users longer.
 It’s like playing with technology – they have fun clicking on interactive components and they wait to see what’s going to happen.
 And the longer exposition to the brand, the bigger the conversion to sales.

 The issues arising from patent cliff and how to address them